-Adenylosuccinate lyase deficiency is a neurological disorder that causes brain dysfunction (encephalopathy) leading to delayed development of mental and movement abilities (psychomotor delay), autistic behaviors that affect communication and social interaction, and seizures.
-A characteristic feature that can help with diagnosis of this condition is the presence of chemicals called succinylaminoimidazole carboxamide riboside (SAICAr) and succinyladenosine (S-Ado) in body fluids.
+Adenylosuccinate lyase deficiency is a neurological disorder that causes brain dysfunction (encephalopathy) leading to delayed development of mental and movement abilities (psychomotor delay), autistic characteristics that affect communication and social interaction, and seizures.
+A key feature that can help with diagnosis of this condition is the presence of chemicals called succinylaminoimidazole carboxamide riboside (SAICAr) and succinyladenosine (S-Ado) in body fluids.

 Adenylosuccinate lyase deficiency is classified into three forms based on the severity of the signs and symptoms.
 The most severe is the neonatal form.
 Signs and symptoms of this form can be detected at or before birth and can include impaired growth during fetal development and a small head size (microcephaly).
 Affected newborns have severe encephalopathy, which leads to a lack of movement, difficulty feeding, and life-threatening respiratory problems.
 Some affected babies develop seizures that do not improve with treatment.
 Because of the severity of the encephalopathy, infants with this form of the condition generally do not survive more than a few weeks after birth.

 Adenylosuccinate lyase deficiency type I (also known as the severe form) is the most common.
 The signs and symptoms of this form begin in the first months of life.
 Affected babies have severe psychomotor delay, weak muscle tone (hypotonia), and microcephaly.
 Many affected infants develop recurrent seizures that are difficult to treat, and some exhibit autistic traits, such as repetitive actions and a lack of eye contact.